twilio/video-quickstart-js/README.md

 cp .env.template .env
 ```

-Edit `.env` with the four configuration parameters we gathered from above.
+Edit `.env` with the configuration parameters we gathered from above.

 Next, we need to install our dependencies from npm:
 ```bash